 Thank you to St Margaret’s house, The Create Place and The Remakery for the use of your warm and welcoming venues and for sharing the news to a wider group of people.
 Our workshops at The Create Place are free to attend thanks to Tower Hamlets Small Grants Fund.

-Our online mend-a-long is free to join thanks to a grant from Localgiving and Postcode Society Trust, a grant-giving charity funded by players of People’s Postcode Lottery.
 Want to join us next year?
 We are taking bookings for our 2023 workshops on Eventbrite or send us an email.
 More details on the calendar section of our website.

 Wishing you all a happy holidays and a healthy 2023.
 Sarah & Eleanor x